Chernoff bound: Applications

 Chernoff bounds have very useful applications in set balancing and packet routing in sparse networks.

 The set balancing problem arises while designing statistical experiments.
 Typically while designing a statistical experiment, given the features of each participant in the experiment, we need to know how to divide the participants into 2 disjoint groups such that each feature is roughly as balanced as possible between the two groups.

 Chernoff bounds are also used to obtain tight bounds for permutation routing problems which reduce network congestion while routing packets in sparse networks.

 Chernoff bounds are used in computational learning theory to prove that a learning algorithm is probably approximately correct, i.e. with high probability the algorithm has small error on a sufficiently large training data set.

 Chernoff bounds can be effectively used to evaluate the "robustness level" of an application/algorithm by exploring its perturbation space with randomization.

 The use of the Chernoff bound permits one to abandon the strong—and mostly unrealistic—small perturbation hypothesis (the perturbation magnitude is small).
 The robustness level can be, in turn, used either to validate or reject a specific algorithmic choice, a hardware implementation or the appropriateness of a solution whose structural parameters are affected by uncertainties.

 A simple and common use of Chernoff bounds is for "boosting" of randomized algorithms.
 If one has an algorithm that outputs a guess that is the desired answer with probability p > 1/2, then one can get a higher success rate by running the algorithm $n = \log(1/\delta) 2p/(p - 1/2)^2$ times and outputting a guess that is output by more than n/2 runs of the algorithm.
-(There cannot be more than one such guess by the pigeonhole principle.)
+(There cannot be more than one such guess.)
 Assuming that these algorithm runs are independent, the probability that more than n/2 of the guesses is correct is equal to the probability that the sum of independent Bernoulli random variables X_{k} that are 1 with probability p is more than n/2.
 This can be shown to be at least $1-\delta$ via the multiplicative Chernoff bound (Corollary 13.3 in Sinclair's class notes, μ = np).: